blog details

 Create a budget and stick to it.

-- Start by listing all your expenses and income.
-This will give you a clear picture of where your money is going.
+• Start by listing all your expenses and income.
+It will give you a clear picture of where your money is going.
 Categorize your expenses (fixed, variable, and non-essential items).

-- 85% of people that budget say it helped them get out or stay out of debt.
+• 85% of people who budget say it helped them get out of or stay out of debt.

 Educate Yourself on Financial Literacy